Rabadash8820/UnityAssemblies/README.md

 This repository contains the source code for the [`Unity3D` NuGet package](https://www.nuget.org/packages/Unity3D).

-`Unity3D` allows developers to effectively reference assemblies of the Unity game engine (e.g., `UnityEngine.dll`) as NuGet packages.
+`Unity3D` allows .NET developers to reference assemblies of the Unity game engine (e.g., `UnityEngine.dll`) as NuGet packages.

 If you find this package useful, consider supporting its development!